98sunny/docker/readme.md

 Difference between -p(publish) and expose
 -p allows the port to be exposed to the whole world.
 While, expose only allows other container in the same docker service.

+## 3 options for ports
+1. Neither specify expose nor -p
+2. Only spcify expose.
+3. specify expose and -p